markkolich/havalo-client/README.md

 ### Instantiate a HavaloClient

-Before you can do anything, you'll need to instantiate a `HavaloClient` backed by an `HttpClient` instance.
+Before you can make API requests, you'll need to instantiate a `HavaloClient` backed by an `HttpClient` instance.

 You will pass your Havalo API access key and secret to the `HavaloClient` via its constructor.
 The `HavaloClient` instance will handle all authentication with the API on your behalf.
 Further, you'll need to provide the Havalo API endpoint URL.